incrementallair/es-navigation/README.md

 * <kbd>Ctrl-Alt-D</kbd> : Select all matches of symbol at cursor.

 Matching is scope-sensitive - two variables defined in different scopes but sharing a name are recognized as being different and not matched.

+Scope highlighting on usage of any of these keybindings can be turned on or off in the atom configuration screen.